-Conserving private land is one of the most effective ways of protecting natural landscapes, native plants and animals for future generations.
+Conserving private land is one of the most effective ways to protect natural landscapes, native plants and animals for future generations.
 In Tasmania, privately protected land covers a smaller area, but contains a higher percentage of threatened communities than public reserves.

-In 1999 a Protected Areas on Private Land (PAPL) scheme between the Australian and Tasmanian governments and the Tasmanian Land Conservancy facilitated the creation of voluntary private protected areas between the Tasmanian government and private landowners.
+Between 1999 and 2015, a Protected Areas on Private Land (PAPL) scheme between the Australian and Tasmanian governments and the Tasmanian Land Conservancy facilitated the creation of voluntary, private, protected areas through Conservation Covenants between the Tasmanian Government and private landowners.

-While once serving as Tasmania’s principal long term covenanting program, PAPL is currently not accepting new applications.
-Instead government staff are compiling a list of inquiries for future assessment.
+While once serving as Tasmania’s principal long-term covenanting program, PAPL is currently not accepting new applications.
+Instead, government staff are compiling a list of inquiries for future assessment.
 To enquire, email PrivateLandConservation.Enquiries@dpipwe.tas.gov.au